 The Mariachi Extravaganza National Mariachi Group Competition – College/University Category – will take place Friday, December 6 at 8 PM CST.
 Wristbands are required to see this event and may be purchased at the door for $25.
 One wristband allows for entry into three full days of competitions held during the 30th Annual Mariachi Extravaganza December 5-7, 2004.
 Competition winners will open for the world renowned Mariachi Vargas de Tecalitlán in concert Saturday, December 7 at 7:30 p.m.
 Competitions and concert take place at the Lila Cockrell Theatre at 600 Market St., San Antonio, Texas.
 Tickets are available at Ticketmaster.com.
 A full schedule is available at mariachi music.com.

-Recommended hotels for the 30th Annual Mariachi Extravaganza
+Recommended hotels and ground transportation for the 30th Annual Mariachi Extravaganza

 Kimpton Santo Hotel – Brand new property with excellent rooms****